Calvin Thielman Lecture Series

 General Mastin Robeson (Ret.)

 General Mastin Robeson served for 34 years in the Marine Corps and has boundless experience in the areas of intelligence and counterterrorism.
-He is also on the board of trustees at Montreat College.
+He has also served on the board of trustees at Montreat College.

 William P. Young